-All tools necessary for training are supplied with the following exception: Each student is required to have a digital multimeter that meets or exceeds specifications set by MMI.
+All tools necessary for training are supplied with the following exception: Each student in the Automotive Technology program is required to have a digital multimeter that meets or exceeds specifications set by NASCAR Tech.
 This meter is used throughout the program and ultimately will be an essential tool for students when they graduate and obtain employment in the occupational field.
 The approved digital multimeter is available for purchase at the campus and the current cost of the multimeter is listed on the Catalog Addendum.

-Students who are near graduation and have no outstanding obligations to the school will receive a Career Starter Tool Set Voucher, redeemable for a choice of Snap-on® tool sets with a list price value of more than \$1,300.
+Students in the Automotive Technology programs who are near graduation and have no outstanding obligations to the school will receive a Career Starter Tool Set Voucher, redeemable for a choice of Snap-on® tool sets with a list price value of more than \$1,300.
 Vouchers should be redeemed with your campus Snap-on® tools representative prior to graduation.

-Students are only eligible to receive tools through this offer one time.
+Students in the Automotive Technology programs are only eligible to receive tools through this offer one time.
 Students who have transferred to another campus within the MMI/UTI/NASCAR Tech system after having received a Snap-on® tool voucher will not be eligible to receive another Snap-on® tool voucher through this offer.
-Students will also have access to tool discounts through the Snap-on® Student Excellence Program as long as they are attending classes at MMI full time.
+Students will also have access to tool discounts through the Snap-on® Student Excellence Program as long as they are attending classes at NASCAR Tech full time.